 There’s nothing quite like running your hands over smooth, freshly-shaved skin.
-Men have been shaving for hundreds of years, since Ancient Egyptian times at least.
+Men have been shaving for hundreds of years, since Ancient Egyptian times through the Victorians and right up to today.
 Although razors and shaving products have come a long way since then (the Egyptians used clam shells!), thousands of men still suffer from dissatisfying shaves.
 We’re here to teach you how to get a close shave.

 It’s frustrating when you leave the house with your face feeling rough, speckled with stubble or painful, but the solution is simple.
 It comes down to knowing what to do and the shaving products that help you do it.
 We’ve broken it down into 9 top tips so you can get a close shave every time.